-- 140. The population and household distribution model the Council has used to inform these figures is based on the Infometrics medium population and household growth forecasts (August, 2020).
-Council opted to overlay local knowledge, One Plan requirements, district plan requirements and expectations of changes to central government policy, to forecast population and household distribution across the Manawatū District over the period 2021 to 2051.
-The following assumptions have been used as a basis for the model: - Development patterns will remain similar until 2024 when the proposed national policy statement on 'Highly Productive Land' is expected to limit residential development on productive land, pushing development back toward the Feilding Urban area.14 - Anticipated central government legislation will increase growth rates in and around the Feilding Urban area from 2024, while reducing the level of growth in rural and village areas. - Demand for infill residential development will increase as house prices continue to rise, affordability erodes, and affordable housing demand gains momentum. - Due to tightening land supply over time, development of rural and village areas will increase in the last 15 years of the planning period. - Household growth will exceed historical averages due to the expectation of the continuation of strong demand, anticipated labour force growth, expansionary monetary policy, low interest rates, and high returns to assets and equities. - Halcombe development is currently constrained due to a lack of telecommunications infrastructure.
+141. The population and household distribution model the Council has used to inform these figures is based on the Infometrics medium population and household growth forecasts (August 2020).

+Council opted to overlay local knowledge11, One Plan12 requirements, district plan requirements and expectations of changes to central government policy, to forecast population and household distribution across the Manawatū District over the period 2021 to 2051.
+The following assumptions have been used as a basis for the model:

+- Development patterns will remain similar until 2024 when the proposed national policy statement on 'Highly Productive Land' is expected to limit residential development on productive land, pushing development back toward the Feilding Urban area.13 - Anticipated central government legislation will increase growth rates in and around the Feilding Urban area from 2024, while reducing the level of growth in rural and village areas. - Demand for infill residential development will increase as house prices continue to rise, affordability erodes, and affordable housing demand gains momentum. - Due to tightening land supply over time, development of rural and village areas will increase in the last 15 years of the planning period. - Household growth will exceed historical averages due to the expectation of the continuation of strong demand, anticipated labour force growth, expansionary monetary policy, low interest rates, and high returns to assets and equities. - Halcombe development is currently constrained due to a lack of telecommunications infrastructure.
 Once upgrades to telecommunications infrastructure occurs, development will increase in the area.
-The model projects increasing levels of development in Halcombe from 2024 onwards. - Development in Kauwhata will be limited by the One Plan and constraints on development from the scale of flood prone land. - Sanson and Rongotea will experience intermittent infill subdivision over time.
+The model projects increasing levels of development in Halcombe from 2024 onwards. - Development in Kauwhata will be limited by the One Plan and constraints on development from the scale of flood prone land. - Sanson and Rongotea will experience intermittent infill subdivision over time. - There are limitations to further development in Tangimoana due to the likelihood of flooding and the absence of an engineering solution to manage risk. - 142.
+A five-yearly breakdown of the population and household forecast is in Table 11.

-&lt;sup>12 Local knowledge includes residential demand patterns, anticipated inward investment, labour force growth and infrastructure capacity to enable residential development.
+Local knowledge includes residential demand patterns, anticipated inward investment, labour force growth and infrastructure capacity to enable residential development.

-&lt;sup>13 The One Plan is the combined Regional Policy Statement, Regional Plan and Regional Coastal Plan for the Horizons - Manawatu Region.
+12 The One Plan is the combined Regional Policy Statement, Regional Plan and Regional Coastal Plan for the Horizons - Manawatu Region.

-&lt;sup>14 Current development patterns = 24% Feilding urban/32% Feilding Urban/44% Rural and villages.
+$^{^{13}}$ Current development patterns = 24% Feilding urban/32% Feilding Urban/44% Rural and villages.